2007–08 Olympique Lyonnais season: Coupe de la Ligue

+Matches

 UEFA Champions League

 Lyon made their seventh-straight appearance in the UEFA Champions League.
 They were pitted in the so-called "group of death", which featured German champions VfB Stuttgart, Spanish giants Barcelona and Scottish giants Rangers.
 After two disappointing 0–3 losses to Barcelona at the Camp Nou and Rangers at home, Lyon rebounded picking up two important wins in their home-away series against Stuttgart.
 Following their 2–2 draw at home against Barcelona, Lyon faced a tough challenge as they needed to defeat Rangers at Ibrox in order to advance to the knockout stages.
 As Rangers only needed a draw, odds were against Lyon.
 However, after an early goal by Sidney Govou, Lyon ended Rangers hope with two late goals from Karim Benzema sending Lyon to the knockout stages for the fifth consecutive season.